arya-zarei/PersonalProjects/self_driving_car/README.md

 ## Features

-- **Self-Driving Car Simulation**: A car navigating through three lanes with generated traffic.
+- **Self-Driving Car Simulation**: A car navigating three lanes with generated traffic.
 - **Neural Networks**: Four neural links for directions (left, right, forward, reverse).
-- **Machine Learning**: Stores the best car path in local storage.
+- **Machine Learning**: Stores the best car path in local storage with an option to increase or decrease the number of AI cars per simulation to better train AI car.
-- **User Interaction**: Options to save or discard the car path from memory.
+- **User Interaction**: Options to save or discard the car path from local memory to enhance car learning based on previous results.
 - **Adjustable Parameters**: Modify the number of cars used for better machine learning optimization.

 ## Project Structure